Human capital is the measure of the economic value that an employee provides, through their knowledge, skills, and abilities.

 Ideally, each business should ask its workers what areas they want to develop, and then offer opportunities in those areas.
 Personalize your development opportunities to engage your employees the best.

-4. Develop customer engagement
+4. Develop Client Engagement

 As previously discussed, employees who are given growth opportunities are more likely to be satisfied with their job and engaged in the company.
 Employees are the face of every organization.

 When customers interact with staff that is engaged and satisfied, they are more likely to have a positive experience.
 Every positive experience, in turn, increases customer engagement and satisfaction.
+The more satisfied your employees are, the more likely your clients are to be satisfied in return.

 5. Improve ROI

+Don’t throw this money out of the window.
 Your business has to spend money on developing its workers to maximize the return on your human capital investment.
 Improve your employees by offering opportunities for growth and learning; it will ultimately improve your bottom line.

-6. Improved organizational communication
+6. Improved Organizational Communication

 Human capital management allows for an enhanced flow of information throughout your company.
-Investing in your human capital can work to better communication by improving the quantity and quality of information passing up and down the business.
+Investing in your human capital can work to better communication by improving the quantity and quality of information passing up and down your business.

 For example, the relationships forged through a mentorship program can lead to lines of communication between superiors and subordinates that never would have existed otherwise.

-When communication improves so does your business.
+When communication improves, so does your business.
 Better communication leads to better employee satisfaction and engagement.
 This improvement, in turn, leads to enhanced overall performance and productivity.

 7. Better Recruitment